-Field Description User input Unresponsive Server Timeout (seconds)
+Field Description User input Unresponsive server timeout

 The maximum time (in seconds) to wait for a response from a server before the server is deemed unresponsive and results in an error for the client.
 This setting limits query execution time.
 It can also serve as a troubleshooting tool to determine if ScaleArc has caused an application issue.

 Default value is 600 seconds.
-All Connections Pass-through

 For use in customer evaluations where ScaleArc does not support the protocol.

 Turn ON to enable a complete passthrough.
+TDS Packet Size

 When enabled, ScaleArc ignores the max server connection limit settings of DB server from the dynamic load balancing calculations.